Behiang: Ruins of World War II

-Constructed during World War II, the Tedim road passes through this village, and it connects the Indian city of Imphal and the Burmese town of Tedim.
+Constructed during World War II, the Tedim road passes through this village, and connects the Indian city of Imphal and the Burmese town of Tedim.
 A contingent of the Japanese army took this road which was then still under construction.
 So, the Allied Forces destroyed some bridges on the Tedim road in order to check the advance of the Japanese troops.
 Ruins of British built bridges still remain near Behiang and surrounding villages like Tonzang and Zangnuam.

 The Old BSF Camp & the New AR Camp, Behiang

 Behiang used to have a regular camp of India's Border Security Force until recently.
 The Camp site is located on a lovely and commanding hill lock over the left bank of the Tuivai River overlooking the entire village and a major portion of the international border.
 The BSF were withdrawn from their camp in December 1998 during the midst of the ethnic clashes between Kuki - Paite tribes.

 In June 2006, the Assam Rifles (AR) were stationed in Behiang and they started constructing a new camp site which was officially occupied in January 2008.
 The AR Camp is currently located on the southern side of the village close to the Khenman boundary.